Planning and Learning: Path-Planning for Autonomous Vehicles, a Review of the Literature: Graph Representation Learning with Graph Neural Networks

-where: $LeakyReLU(\cdot) = \cdot$ ~ if ~ $\cdot > 0$, ~ $\alpha \times \cdot$ ~ otherwise ($\alpha$ is a small number); $a$ is a vector of learnable weights, $||$ denotes the concatenation operation and $N(v)$ refers to the neighborhood of node $v$.
 Additionally, GAT can use multi-head attention mechanisms (\ie have multiple attention heads $\alpha_{uv}^{(l)}$, $\alpha_{uv}^{(l)'}$, $\alpha_{uv}^{(l)''}$, etc...).
 This enables the model to learn different attention schemes in parallel per layer, and shows considerable improvement over GraphSAGE on node classification benchmarks.